randosrandom/Space4AI/README.md

 sudo apt install libomp-dev
 ```

+### Json for Modern C++

+This is a *json* parser, which consists in just an header file so no particular installation procedure is needed.
+In our repository such header file is saved in  ```external/nlohmann```.
+For further information on the usage of the library refer directly to the original [documentation](https://json.nlohmann.me/).

 ## Compile the library
 After you have installed the dependencies, clone this repository, and enter the source root.
 ```bash